 Welcome to Jamie Dunleavey Drums!

-My name is Jamie Dunleavey, and I offer both drum lessons and yoga classes in both Stirling and Edinburgh.
+I offer both drum lessons and yoga classes in both Stirling and Edinburgh.
+Skype lessons are also available at a lower price.

 Here’s a little more about me…